carj/pyPreservica/docs/index.rst

 -----------------

 pyPreservica will only connect to servers which use the https:// protocol and will always validate certificates.

-For example all Preservica SaaS systems are deployed on https:// pyPreservica uses the Certifi project to provide SSL certificate validation.
+pyPreservica uses the Certifi project to provide SSL certificate validation.

 Self-signed certificates used by on-premise deployments are not part of the Certifi CA bundle and need to be set explicitly.

 For on-premise deployments the trusted CAs can be specified through the REQUESTS_CA_BUNDLE environment variable. e.g. ::

     export REQUESTS_CA_BUNDLE=/usr/local/share/ca-certificates/my-server.cert